FNGA 302 - Power and Influence

 POLI 230 or PHIL 230 or FNGA 240 or COMM 200 and HIST 140.

-This is a second‐year course and expectations are set accordingly.
+This is a third‐year course and expectations are set accordingly.
 Students are assumed to have taken other university‐level courses in addition to the named prerequisites.

 | Class schedule